nelsonrp24/Scripts/README.md

 # Scripts

-Somes script to make our life easier.
+Somes scripts to make our life easier.